I want to tell you a story about two women.

 (And some people do push it a little too far.
 It’s probably contact with the pushy ones that makes us so nervous.)

-Online marketers seem to fall into two camps.
+Content marketers seem to fall into two camps.

 A few aggressive types pitch too much.
 Everything they send is a pitch.
-They burn out their lists, can’t make any professional friendships, and just generally make pests of themselves.

 But I think the more common camp is the one we don’t see.

 They’ve got something valuable to offer.
 But they’ve over-internalized the advice to “give before you get.”

 They give and give and give and give and give.
 But when it comes time for the “get” part, they freak out.

 Not coincidentally, many of these people are broke.
 Lovely, but broke.